City trip Europe Scandinavia

 Wat te doen in Oslo - Vigelandpark

 When last December I got invited to pay the Norwegian capital a professional visit – I write for actual magazines you know, I have a real job – it felt like the perfect opportunity to remove another blank spot from my travel map.
 I’d be there on the weekend of the Nobel Peace Prize festivities, which meant lots of people, lots of events and lots of happy faces around.
 Oslo turned out to be a lively city, with leafy parks, warm people and beautiful panoramas.
 The Christmas markets were already open, and to top it all off the first snow of the season had just fallen as well.
-But what can you do in Oslo on a cold winter day?
+But what can you actually do in Oslo on a cold winter day?
 A lot, apparently.
-These five things for example.
+These eight things for example.

 Wat te doen in Oslo - wandelen op het dak van Oslo Opera House

-The new Oslo opera house was officially opened in 2008 and is still the city’s most stunning contemporary building.
-It’s a huge complex of white marble and glass, and it seems to rise from the water like an iceberg.
-The clever design allows everyone to walk straight up the roof from the waterside.
+The new Oslo Opera House was officially opened in 2008 and is still the city’s most stunning contemporary building.
+It’s a huge structure of white marble and glass, and it seems to rise from the water like an iceberg.
+Its clever design allows everyone to walk straight up the roof from the waterside.
 In summer this is great, but take care in winter.
 Especially when – after a sunny day – the melting snow on the roof starts freezing again.
-The Norwegians are not bothered at all by something as trivial as a patch of ice.
+Norwegians are not bothered at all by something as trivial as a patch of ice.
 That’s because they’re a crafty bunch, who pull elastic bands with steel studs over their shoes.
 Dumb tourists from countries brought to the brink of complete economic collapse after half an inch of snowfall however, don’t know about gadgets like these and are unwittingly risking their lives on top of the opera.
-This insight sadly only came to me after a painful tumble left me sliding back down on my belly, shamed and defeated.
-I wasn’t the only struggling to stay upright by the way.
-The bottom of the Oslofjord must be full of city trippers who – cameras still around their necks and with a look of complete surprise on their frozen faces – once slipped from the roof and now rest in the murky darkness of the deep.
-Consider yourself warned.
-Get a pair of fancy steel studded rubber bands (brodder in Norwegian), pick a nice viewing spot and enjoy the unfolding spectacle/carnage. www.operaen.no

 Wat te doen in Oslo - Misfornøyelsesbar